department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/product/mvp-direction.md

 - Upload evidence for a claim or appeal
 - [Applying for benefits that have a time limit](https://www.military.com/benefits/veteran-benefits/veterans-benefit-expiration-dates.html)

-If there are **seven** things a veteran might need to do, ie. action items, then **we do not need a whole notifications center to accommodate this**.
-We need to figure out how to better elevate this information on My VA, and we can revisit non-action notifications later.
+If there are **seven** time-sensitive things a veteran might need to do, then **we do not need a whole notifications center to accommodate this**.
+We can plug direclty into relevant backends to elevate this information, like we already do for appointments and unread messages.

 ## Action items are not the same thing as email and text alerts, and should not be powered by email/text